Bias Related Incident Response Protocol: Practices & Procedures

 - Police Services (360) 867-6832 (available 24/7)

-Notification of the report will then be made to the Office of the Vice President for Student Affairs.
-The Vice President for Student Affairs will ensure that an investigation is initiated by the appropriate investigative official, will notify the appropriate vice president if the alleged incident did not occur in an area managed by Student Affairs and will decide whether to convene the Response Team.
+Notification of the report will then be made to the Office of the Dean of Students.
+The Dean of Students will ensure that an investigation is initiated by the appropriate investigative official, will notify the appropriate vice president if the alleged incident did not occur in an area managed by Student Affairs and will decide whether to convene the Response Team.

 Front-line respondents to the incident will (a) assess and determine the need for emergency services, which may include emergency medical or psychological treatment; (b) contact Police Services; (c) help determine if there continues to be a threat to parties involved and provide appropriate protection to the targeted individual or group through Police Services.

 The scene where hate crimes or bias incidents have occurred should not be disturbed prior to the arrival of Police Services.
 Any physical evidence of the incident (messages written on doors, physical objects, etc.) must be left in place when practical and secured for police to document and investigate.

 Documentation of the incident will begin immediately.
 Police Services will be contacted to document possible hate crimes or bias incidents through such activities as photographing physical injuries, offensive graffiti and evidence of vandalism.
 Reports will include important details such as when and where the incident occurred and who was involved in or witnessed the incident.